Withdraw from a Course

-Withdrawing from a course is different from dropping during Add/Drop week, because it counts as an attempted class.
+Withdrawing from a course is different from dropping a course during the Add/Drop period, because it counts as an attempted class.
 Therefore, there is no refund, and a grade of “W” is given for the course.
 The withdrawn course will show up on your transcript, and it can have negative financial aid implications.

-Withdrawing from courses can result in a loss of financial aid and a return of Title IV Funds (which the borrower must pay back).
-Read more at Financial Aid: Withdrawing from Classes.
+Withdrawing from courses can result in a loss of financial aid and a return of Title IV Funds (which the borrower must repay).
+Visit the financial aid website to learn more about Withdrawing from Classes.

-Withdrawal deadlines and dates can be found in the College Catalog Academic Calendar.
+Withdrawal deadlines can be found in the College Academic Calendar.

 - Altamonte Springs Campus: ALT-113

 - Download and print the withdrawal form and submit it to a student success specialist on any campus.
 Withdrawal forms may not be faxed.